AbnerZheng/mini-lsm/mini-lsm-starter/README.md

 * Why doesn't the memtable provide a delete API?
   - Because we need a placeholder to indicate that all previous item related the specified key in immutable memtable is invalid and having been deleted.
 * Is it possible to use other data structures as the memtable in LSM?
 What are the pros/cons of using the skiplist?
   - Of course, we can also use concurrent hashmap/btree map/vector.
+Skiplist keep thing in sort, which is needed when merging memtable.
 * Why do we need a combination of state and state_lock?
 Can we only use state.read() and state.write()?
   - I think we can only use state.read() and state.write(), the reason why we use `state_lock` is that we want the reduce the time to hold `write lock` of state, for example,
   - when doing force_freeze_memtable, we have to create memtable which may cost some milliseconds, in this way, we can reduce the critical region.